Isuzu MU: North America

+Europe

 In the United Kingdom, the second generation Isuzu MU and Wizard were sold as the Vauxhall Frontera (five-door) and Vauxhall Frontera Sport (three-door).
 In continental Europe it was sold as the Opel Frontera (five-door) and Opel Frontera Sport (three-door).

 After General Motors took full control over the IBC Vehicles factory in 1998, the Frontera production line was planned to be transferred to General Motors' Vauxhall plant in Ellesmere Port.
 However, with the closure of the Vauxhall Luton plant the decision to move was reversed.
 In 1998 the new model series was introduced with a choice of 2.2- petrol, 2.2-liter diesel (X22DTH) and 3.2-liter V6 petrol engines.
 Further modifications were carried out on the diesel engine post-2001, with the final version to be fitted in the marque being the 2.2-liter (Y22) version.
 This model met the Euro 3 Emissions standard.

 The Frontera was discontinued from production at IBC Luton in 2005 (the final models in the UK were produced in Olympus trim).
 In Australia and New Zealand, the Holden Frontera was replaced by a Holden badged version of the Chevrolet Captiva model range, while in Europe it was replaced by the Opel Antara, that was also available as a Vauxhall.